Reset Password

 We invite you to watch their captivating videos and actively engage with their content, including their social media links above.
 Liking, commenting, and sharing their work goes a long way in fueling their creative fire.

-We're also inviting you to explore any sponsorships and partnerships highlighted in the video descriptions above or directly in the YouTube.
+We're also inviting you to explore any sponsorships and partnerships highlighted in the video description of "NOW THE POLICE GET INVOLVED!
+Ep 13", or directly on YouTube.
 By considering their offerings or purchasing services and items, you not only support followtheboat but also the brands and collaborators they're associated with.

-If you have any feedback, corrections, or additional information about the video listed above, please use the comment form below to share your thoughts with us.
+If you have any feedback, corrections, or additional information about followtheboat or their videos, please use the comment form below to share your thoughts with us.

 Thank you for being a part of our community and supporting the creators we cherish.
 Your time and support truly matter!